 If it’s blazing hot, you might want to cool off with a snow-themed celebration.

 - Read The Saint Nicholas Day Snow.
+(Scroll down for more about the book.)

 - If you have a snowflake-shaped cookie cutter, make snowflake cookies.
 Otherwise, make snowball cookies.